US service member dies in Syria - KESQ

 US service member dies in Syria

-A US service member died Tuesday in Syria, according to a military press release.
+A US service member died in a vehicle accident Tuesday in Syria, the military said.

-The service member was assigned to Combined Joint Task Force – Operation Inherent Resolve, the US-led military coalition that’s fighting ISIS, the release said.
+Sgt.
+Bryan Cooper Mount, 25, of St. George, Utah, was assigned to Combined Joint Task Force – Operation Inherent Resolve, the US-led military coalition that’s fighting ISIS.

-The release did not identify the service member, noting that it was standard policy “to defer casualty identification procedures to the relevant national authorities after the next of kin have been notified.”

-Initial reports indicated the incident was not due to enemy contact, and the incident is under investigation, the release added.
+The accident occurred during reconnaissance operations and the incident remains under investigation, the military said.

 Another service member died in Syria earlier this year.
 Army Spc.
 Antonio I. Moore, 22, from Wilmington, North Carolina, died in January in Deir ez-Zor province, according to a release from the US Defense Department at the time.

-Note: This story has been updated to identify the soldier and circumstances of his death.